Outdated site elements, i.e. what is no longer done?

 How to remove unwanted elements from the site

 The fact that in almost every aspect of our lives there is a certain seasonality does not surprise anyone.
-Some trends are fading away, and new ones are coming in their place.
+Some tendencies fade into the past, and new ones take their place.

 This is what the Wirtualna Polska website looked like at the end of 1998.
 This view is taken from the Wayback Machine database, where we can find out what a particular site looked like on a particular day.

-If I wanted to point out any outdated items in the above view, describing them would take a lot of time.
-Now you don't see such sites anymore, the style is completely archaic, although at that time it was very in line with modern trends and was absolutely "relevant".
+If I wanted to point out any deprecated elements in the above view, it would take a very long time to describe them.
+Now you can't find such sites anymore, the style is completely archaic, although at that time it was very much in line with modern trends and was absolutely "relevant".

-However, I don't know if you know about it, but on many sites before there are still obsolete elements that are actually no longer relevant.
+However, I don't know if you are aware of this, but many sites still have obsolete elements that are actually no longer relevant.

 Below you will find a list of them.
 It can sometimes make good sense to deviate from some of them, but in general they should not be used anymore.

-Here are the obsolete elements of the site that are already "gone" (or at least should have gone) )
+Here are outdated elements of the site that are already "gone" (or at least should have gone)

 1. Background music

 This has been talked about for many, many years.
-Putting any song (even with autoplay) in the background of a website is a shot in the leg.
+Putting any songs (and even autoplay ones) in the background of a website is a shot in the leg.

-Firstly, many people today surf the Internet while listening to their own music.
-There is nothing worse than panicking about "stop" or "pause" after visiting a certain website, when the sounds coming from the speakers start to get annoying.
+First of all, today many people browse the Internet while listening to their own music.
+There is nothing worse than panicking about "stop" or "pause" after visiting a certain website when the sounds coming from the speakers start to get annoying.

 Secondly, we have different musical tastes.